hurairaz/BankManagementSystem_CLI_Python/README.md

 ## Project Description

 The Bank Management System (BMS) is a Python-based command-line interface application designed for efficient banking operations.
-Admins can approve and manage user accounts and view transaction histories, while users can access their accounts, perform transactions, and view their details.
+Admins can approve and manage user accounts and view transaction histories, while users can access their accounts, perform transactions, and view their details, and many more.

 ## Features